mpicbg-scicomp/tissue_miner/README.md

     export PATH=$TM_HOME/db:$TM_HOME/shear:$TM_HOME/roi:$TM_HOME/misc:$TM_HOME/movies:$TM_HOME/shear_contributions:$TM_HOME/topology:$TM_HOME/triangles:$TM_HOME/lineage:$PATH
     export PATH=${TM_HOME}/parser:$PATH

+We recommend to add the following lines in your *.bashrc* or *.bash_profile* so that you don't have to export the environment variables again:

+    ## Copy these lines into your .bashrc (or .bash_profile):
+    export TM_HOME="~/tissue_miner"
+    export PATH=$TM_HOME/db:$TM_HOME/shear:$TM_HOME/roi:$TM_HOME/misc:$TM_HOME/movies:$TM_HOME/shear_contributions:$TM_HOME/topology:$TM_HOME/triangles:$TM_HOME/lineage:$PATH
+    export PATH=${TM_HOME}/parser:$PATH

+    ## Then apply changes
+    source .bashrc

 Don't forget to define a TM_HOME shell variable, pointing to the root of your TissueMiner installation, since it will require it to resolve script paths internally.

-Then you can run TissueMiner to analyze your movie, provided your movie folder contains a "Segmentation" folder in which to find the original images as well as the TissueAnalyzer outputs.
+Then you can run TissueMiner to analyze your movie, provided your movie folder contains a **Segmentation** folder in which to find the original images as well as the TissueAnalyzer outputs.

-To run the workflow we recommend [snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Home).
+To run the automated workflow we recommend [snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Home).
 We provide a [snakemake workflow](workflow/tm.snkmk) to ease running TissueMiner on a cluster or locally on a single computer.
 It integrates all analyses implemented in TissueMiner and can be easily extended to include project specifc elements as well.
 This is how we usually run TissueMiner:

     ##  define a custom snakemake launcher to save typing
     sm() {